codegeet/site/README.md

 This is the [codegeet.io](https://codegeet.io/) site's code.
-I'm not a frontend developer, so it has been written with help from YouTube videos and ChatGPT advice.
+I'm not a frontend developer, so mostly it has been written by YouTube videos and ChatGPT guide.